fabianrios/gatsbycitapress/content/books/on-the-equality-of-the-sexes/index.md

   - science-technology
   - sex-romance
 lang: en
+description: >-
-description: "On the Equality of the Sexes
+  On the Equality of the Sexes
   Judith Sargent Murray
   When “On the Equality of the Sexes” appeared in 1790 in the Massachusetts Magazine, it became the earliest known public claim in America for female equality."
+foreword: >-
-foreword: "Foreword: Bonnie J. Smith - President, Judith Sargent Murray Society
+  Foreword: Bonnie J. Smith - President, Judith Sargent Murray Society
   Cover: Natalia Rojas - Colombian artist and illustrator"
 date: 2012-05-01T22:12:03.284Z
 ---
 ## Foreword